jthingelstad/thingles.github.io/_posts/2009/2009-03-15-be-smarter-calibrate-your-thermometers.md

 ---

 I've been firing up the [Big Green Egg](http://www.biggreenegg.com/) throughout winter and as the weather has started to get a little nicer I've been grilling even more.
 I've been really frustrated lately though with my grill not coming up to temperature as fast as I thought it should.
 I also have been getting some odd results.
 I recently put a couple of racks of ribs on and they came out really dry and overcooked.
 I had the temperature right the whole time, and couldn't figure out what was wrong.
 Then things got confusing.
-I took out [my Thermapen](/thingelstad/thermapen-grill-like-a-pro) and a couple of other thermometers and started getting really odd temps all over the grill.
+I took out [my Thermapen]{% link _posts/2009/2009-01-25-thermapen-grill-like-a-pro.md %} and a couple of other thermometers and started getting really odd temps all over the grill.
 Today I fired up a pot of water to calibrate the thermometer that sits in the dome of the Big Green Egg.
 This is the one I use constantly to know the internal temperature of the grill.

 ![thermometer-messed.png]({{ site.url }}{% link /assets/posts/2009/thermometer-messed.png %})